FITSTARGILLY2643/Quotes/README.md

 `$sudo npm install npm@latest -g`
 `$sudo npm install -g @angular/cli`

-2. You need to have git installed
+2. You also need to have git installed
 You can install it with the following command in your terminal `$ sudo apt install git-all`